 In 2012 rare breed pigs also moved in

 at Hill Farm Packington

-Today farming is very different from the early days of Shire horse power: it is mechanised, computerised, uses satellites to navigate fields and has enabled the management of larger acreage which has increased production.
-These days we are committed to managing the environment and encouraging wildlife.
+Today farming is very different from the early days of Shire horsepower: it is mechanised, computerised, uses satellites to navigate fields and has enabled the management of larger acreage which has increased production.
+These days we at Hill Farm are committed to managing the environment and encouraging wildlife.

 More recently we have planted areas of nectar and pollen plants to encourage butterflies and bees as well as sitting bat and owl boxes around the farm.